tdhd/data-science-retreat-svm/data_project/Readme.md

 To query the web service with the selected model:

     curl http://localhost:5000 -H "Content-Type: application/json" -d '{"post_text":"how to build a battery"}' -X POST

+# Amazon Product data

+A set of sample scripts can be found [here](amazon-product-data/), find the data that is used [here](http://jmcauley.ucsd.edu/data/amazon).

+# Amazon Customer Reviews Dataset

+See [this link](https://registry.opendata.aws/amazon-reviews) for details of the dataset.
+Documentation of the dataset can be found [here](https://s3.amazonaws.com/amazon-reviews-pds/readme.html).